Lash Serum Side Effects: A Mistake I Regret

 If there is one category of skincare product I truly regret using, it is lash-enhancing serums.

 I did not start using them out of vanity.
-I started after COVID, when I lost a shocking amount of my eyelashes and eyebrows.
-Many patients experienced this kind of post-viral shedding, and at the time, lash serums seemed like a reasonable solution.
+I started after a severe bout of COVID, when I lost a shocking amount of my eyelashes and eyebrows.
+At the time, lash serums seemed like a reasonable solution.
 I knew prescription bimatoprost (the active ingredient in Latisse) could grow lashes, but I also knew it came with side effects.
 So I did what many people do: I looked for alternatives that were marketed as “safer” and “non-prescription.”

 Why Prostaglandin Analogs Change More Than Your Lashes